maniaplanet/netbeans-psr/README.md

 ## Installation

-1. Download the zip of the project
+1. Download the zip from github releases. **Do not download using the "Download ZIP" function from project home, but use the release.**
 2. In Netbeans 8.0 do `Tool` > `Options` > `Import`
 3. Select the zip file.
 4. Enjoy!